 Solicitor Duffie StoneCredo for the 14th Circuit Solicitor’s Office

-Stone’s time as Solicitor has been marked by several innovations.
-Among them is creation of a Career Criminal Unit that targets the circuit’s most violent and habitual offenders.
-Stone also adopted intelligence-led prosecution, which uses technology and information-sharing to better understand and more effectively combat criminal elements that operate within the 14th Circuit’s various communities.
+Duffie Stone’s tenure as 14th Circuit Solicitor, which began in 2006, has been distinguished by innovation.
+The highly successful Career Criminal Unit, for example, seeks aggressive prosecution and lengthy sentences for the circuit’s most violent and habitual offenders.
+Stone also adopted intelligence-led prosecution, which uses technology and information-sharing to better understand and more effectively combat criminal elements within the 14th Circuit.

-In 2018, Stone was elected president of the National District Attorneys Association, becoming just the second South Carolinian to lead the group formed to advance the cause of local prosecutors at the national level.
+- In 2018, Stone was elected president of the National District Attorneys Association, becoming just the second South Carolinian to lead the group, which advances the cause of local prosecutors at the national level.